lettre/lettre/CONTRIBUTING.md

 ## Contributing to Lettre

-The following guidelines are inspired from the [hyper project](https://github.com/hyperium/hyper/blob/master/CONTRIBUTING.md).
+The following guidelines are inspired by the [hyper project](https://github.com/hyperium/hyper/blob/master/CONTRIBUTING.md).

 ### Code formatting